azaghal/Factorio-ConstructionPlannerContinued/README.md

 -   Requester chest option *Request from buffer chests* is not set correctly when unapproved ghosts get revived by mods (such as *Creative Mod*).
 -   Approval badges and unapproved ghost placeholders for elevated rails are not drawn/shown on top of the rails themselves.
 -   Recipes which are manually unlocked by mods (without using technology research) may not be selectable in machine configuration for unapproved ghosts.
 This is a limiation of the current modding API (lack of events triggered when recipe is enabled/disabled).
+-   Reversing ghost belts via super-forced pasting is not undoable.
+The undo action will trigger, but will not put the belts back into the original orientation.
+This is both a limitation of the mod itself, and the way the game handles the undo queue.
+-   When underground belts get placed while dragging belt in super-forced build mode across unapproved ghost belts, the newly-placed underground belts get approved automatically, and do not have an approval indicator.
+This is a limitation of the current modding API.
+Required/expected event is not triggered, so the mod cannot apply the necessary corrections/additions.

 Roadmap